John van Dongen: Background

+Politics

+Following the resignation of Harry de Jong as MLA for Abbotsford in 1994, van Dongen ran in the 1995 by-election as a BC Liberal candidate, and was elected to the legislature.
+He was re-elected in 1996, 2001, 2005, and 2009.
+While the Liberals were in opposition, he served as agriculture and fisheries critic.

+With the Liberals gaining power in 2001, he was named to the cabinet by Premier Gordon Campbell as Minister of Agriculture, Food and Fisheries.
+He was removed from the post in January 2003 while under investigation by the Royal Canadian Mounted Police regarding a decision to terminate a government probe into a salmon farm, but was reinstated that April.

+After winning re-election in 2005, he was re-assigned Minister of State for Intergovernmental Relations, serving in that role until June 2008.
+He was named Minister of Public Safety and Solicitor General in April 2008, following the resignation of John Les from that post.

-On April 24, 2009, van Dongen announced that the BC Office of the Superintendent of Motor Vehicles, a department for which he is responsible in the Legislature, had suspended his driver's licence for a period of four months.
+On April 24, 2009, van Dongen announced that the BC Office of the Superintendent of Motor Vehicles, a department for which he is responsible in the legislature, had suspended his driver's licence for a period of four months.
 In an interview with CBC Radio van Dongen said the suspension was a result of his being cited twice in one year for driving in excess of 41 km/h above the posted speed limit.
-Van Dongen featured prominently in anti-speeding advertising campaigns for the provincial government in recent years.
-Three days later, van Dongen resigned as Minister of Public Safety and Solicitor-General.
+Van Dongen had featured prominently in anti-speeding advertising campaigns for the provincial government.
+Three days later, van Dongen resigned as Minister of Public Safety and Solicitor General.

-After the 2009 provincial election, van Dongen was appointed Party Whip, and continued in his roles as Member of the Parliamentary Committee on Finance and Government Services, and Chair of the Caucus Committee on Government Restructuring.
+He stayed on as the Liberal candidate for the new riding of Abbotsford South in the 2009 provincial election, and was re-elected MLA.
+He was subsequently appointed party whip, and continued in his roles as Member of the Parliamentary Committee on Finance and Government Services, and Chair of the Caucus Committee on Government Restructuring.
 In 2010, he was appointed as the Chair of the Parliamentary Committee to Appoint a Chief Electoral Officer for BC.

-On March 26, 2012, van Dongen crossed the floor of the Legislative Assembly to become the first BC Conservative Party Member of the Legislative Assembly.
-On September 22, 2012, he then announced he was resigning from the BC Conservative Party to sit as an independent.
+On March 26, 2012, van Dongen announced he was leaving the BC Liberal Party to sit as the only BC Conservative Party MLA in the legislature.
+He cited the leadership of Christy Clark, who replaced Campbell as premier and party leader in 2011, as a factor in his departure from the Liberals.
+He then announced his resignation from the Conservative Party on September 22, 2012, and sat for the remainder of the 39th Parliament as an independent MLA.

+He ran in the May 2013 provincial election as an independent candidate, and lost to Darryl Plecas of the Liberal Party.